BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - MUST establish a peer connection to node_connection_string_or_pubkey IF the user provided a connection string.
 - MUST wait on the user establishing a peer connection IF the user only provided a pubkey.
 - MAY establish a peer connection to node_connection_string_or_pubkey IF the user only provided a pubkey but the connection information is available in the Lightning Gossip.
-- MAY try multiple connection attempts.
+- MAY try multiple times.

+In case the connection attempt failed
+- MUST set open.state to `FAILED` and open.fail_reason to `PEERING_FAILED`.

 #### 4.1 Open attempt